Flushed Away (video game): Plot

 Later, Roddy is claimed "The Chosen One" by the prophet rat and is told to speak with Charlie Wu, who gives Roddy a rescue mission, to save the orphanage from flooding.
 In order to do this, he and Rita must journey, via the Jammy Dodger.
 They reach the clogged drain and as soon as Roddy launches the catapult, it releases the water and it starts draining too fast, giving Roddy and Rita the signal to get clear.
 Charlie Wu is pleased that his children are safe.
 Then, Socketset gives Roddy another job: Collect another jar full of flies.

 Upon exploring the caves, Roddy finds a deeper cave, where he comes across an arachnid, who sees Roddy as lunch.
-Roddy defeats her and then retrieves a new sword, which is a reference to Disney's The Sword in the Stone.
+Roddy defeats her and then retrieves a new sword.
 After a few side missions, from Socketset and Charlie Wu, Roddy ventures through Little Soho and Chinatown, to complete his side tasks.
 As Roddy and Rita venture more on the Jammy Dodger, they hear a lot of cheering and shouting going on.
 It turns out that England has made it to the World Cup Finals and the rats go down to Little Soho to stir things up.
 After encountering hooligans, Roddy finds a door that is blocked by wooden and metal crates.
-Eventually, after the puzzle is solved and the door is unlocked, both Roddy and Rita can continue their journey.
-However, they find that the fans have decided to have a battle called "Castle Siege."
+Eventually, after the puzzle is solved and the door is unlocked, both Roddy and Rita can continue their journey, but they find that the fans have decided to have a battle called "Castle Siege".
 In order for England to win, Germany's flags must be eliminated.
 England wins and Germany loses, so Roddy and Rita continue their journey.

-Along the way, they encounter Le Frog and his henchfrogs.
-As soon as Rita speeds and crashes the Jammy Dodger on the dock, completely knocking Le Frog and his henchfrogs off their feet.
+Along the way, they encounter Le Frog and his hench-frogs.
+As soon as Rita speeds and crashes the Jammy Dodger on the dock, completely knocking Le Frog and his hench-frogs off their feet.
 Le Frog and his henchmen split apart, so does Roddy and Rita.
 Roddy faces Le Frog and then defeats him.
 Upon leaving, Le Frog gets up and tries to get Roddy back, but is knocked out by a falling chandelier, that had the rope cut by Roddy's sword.
 As Roddy and Rita leave, they are captured by Spike and Whitey and are taken to the Toad's lair.